jj-style/flashcards-cli/README.md

   Validation is case **insensitive** and if there are multiple possible answers like above, separate them with a semi-colon and if the answer provided matches just one of the options it will be counted as correct.
   If the answer is incorrect the correct answer is shown.

+  Multiple files can be given and they will all be combined

   I will implement some other formats to load flashcard sets from if I find there is a universal standard or more common format.
   However, if you have a flashcard set in Quizlet it can be exported and you can choose it to export in the format above.